speedapi/info/amogus-tutorial/README.md

 });
 ```

+# Other features
+...that weren't touched upon in the High example

-# Pushing entities to the client
+## Pushing entities to the client
 Being a full-duplex protocol, AMOGUS allows the server to send data to the client without a prior request.
 ```ts
 // Here we're assuming that `client` is an instance of Session on the server side, like TlsServer or DummyServer, and that `boundApi` is the result of calling `api.$bind(client)`